mozaik-association/mozaik/docs/Petition_module.md

 ## Milestones

-The module allows you to add different milestones (number of signatures) to be reached for each petition.
+The module allows you to add different milestones (target number of signatures) to be reached for each petition.

 !!! info

     At least one milestone must be added to create the petition.
 However, they are for information purposes only.
+They do not generate/create anything.

 <figure markdown>
 ![screenshot 36](img/screen36.png)
-<figcaption>Petition form with general information</figcaption>
+<figcaption>Example of milestones for a petition</figcaption>
 </figure>

 ## Automated communication